ccheptea/beautiful-jekyll/_posts/2019-10-04-deduce-how-to-reduce.md

 }
 ```

 ## Array.binarySearch()

 Similar to `.distinct()`, running a binary search may be something you would like to use more often but cannot without some extra work.
 Binary search looks for a given element in a sorted array and returns it's index, and `-1` if missing.
 It does the same thing as `.indexOf()` but a lost faster.
 And since, it is such a well known and basic algorithm, it makes a lot of sense to have it built-in along with the sorting algorithms.
 I was pleased to find it in Kotlin.
-Kudos to Kotlin team.
+Kudos to the Kotlin team.

 ### Usage

 ```javascript
 let index = [1, 2, 3, 4, 5, 5, 7].binarySearch(x => x - 7)
 console.log(index)